arielf/learning-to-learn/README.md

 regularization rates are needed here.

-We see again that the choice of input feature(s) proves to be the most critical choice we have to make in order to achieve a great solution.
+We see again that the choice of input feature(s) proves to be the most critical choice we have to make in order to achieve a good solution.

 ## Problem #3: Concentric Circles